 Let’s say your rate is £0.20 (or around €0.20) per word, a realistic beginner rate for writers in the UK or Europe (It may vary if you’re in the US).

 Clients should be willing to pay this rate if you have a compelling portfolio with two or three good quality samples.
 That works out at £400 per blog post.
 One blog post a week is four per month, which is £1600.
 And that’s just one client.

-NB: I suggest using the per word rate as a baseline figure to calculate your overall prices per piece of content, but don’t quote the per word figure directly to clients (unless they ask for it).
+NB: I suggest using the per word rate as a baseline figure to calculate your overall price per piece of content.
+But don’t quote the per word figure directly to clients (unless they ask for it).
 Just give them your fee per project, e.g. £400 for a blog post of up to 2,000 words).